apache/incubator-weex-site/docs/tools/toolkit.md

 $ weex preview [file | folder] <options>
 ```

 The browser will automatically open the preview page and you can see the layout and effects of your weex page.
-If you have [Weex Playground App] (/tools/) installed on your device, you can also view the page by scanning the QR code on the page.
+If you have [Weex Playground App](/tools/) installed on your device, you can also view the page by scanning the QR code on the page.

 Using the command below, you will be able to preview the `.vue` file in the entire folder.